markuszm/third-party-libraries-analysis/README.md

     `-d`: specify when `websiteResultPath` is a folder path to analysis results instead of a file path to analysis result

-#### Bash Scripts
+## Reproduce Evaluation
-There are 3 bash scripts that run all necessary commands of the cli
+There are 3 bash scripts that run all necessary commands of the CLI to reproduce the evaluation results.
+The evaluation was done using all libraries from cdnJS.
+To reproduce that run `createLibraryModelCDNJS.sh`.
+This can take a long time so you might only want to run it with a selection of libraries using `createLibraryModelLibrariesFolder.sh`.
+The default for running the library detection contains all websites that were used for the evaluation, so to reproduce you can run `runLibraryDetectionOnWebsites.sh` or add additional websites to the website.txt file.

 - `createLibraryModelCDNJS.sh <folder path to store model>`